 What is phishing?

-Phishing is a cyber-attack in which attackers disguise fraudulent emails and websites to trick you into entering personal information (e.g. usernames and passwords, or credit card information) by clicking on a link or opening an attachment.
+Phishing is a cybercrime in which attackers disguise fraudulent emails and websites as legitimate ones to trick you into entering sensitive information (e.g. personally identifiable data, usernames and passwords, or banking information) by clicking on a link or opening an attachment.

 Phishing emails are generally aimed at a wide audience of potential victims, but malicious actors can use more sophisticated phishing methods such as:

 - Spear phishing is a phishing attack based on impersonating specific individuals or organisations (rather than a wide audience of potential victims).
 Spear phishing attacks commonly utilise tactics like impersonating trusted individuals (e.g using their name, place of employment, or job title), spoofing email personalisation (e.g. company logos), or sharing inside information about the organisation.